The Power of Compound Interest!!

 The Takeaway

-Compound interest is the foundation for building your savings and is a guideline for building wealth over time.
+Compound interest is the foundation for building your savings and a key driver of gaining wealth over time.
 It is a powerful tool because it can grow your money faster than simple interest accounts.
 The main power of compound interest is the combination of the length of time and the rate at which you can receive interest payments.
 Remember, the higher the number of compound frequencies, the greater the compound interest received.

+Collins Wealth Management LLC is a Fee-only, fiduciary Registered Investment Advisor firm.
 The information herein is intended for educational purposes only and is not exhaustive.
-Diversification or any strategy that may be discussed does not guarantee against investment losses but is intended to help manage risk and return.
+Diversification, or any strategy discussed, does not guarantee against investment losses, but is intended to help manage risk and return.
 If applicable, historical discussions or opinions are not predictive of future events.
 The content is presented in good faith and has been drawn from sources believed to be reliable.
 The content is not intended to be legal, tax, or financial advice.
 Please consult a legal, tax, or financial professional for information specific to your situation.